 J There is a belief that Tobias' brothers Matthew & Martin were possibly 1/2 brothers, however baptism records do not substantiate this claim as Matthias & Eva are listed as both of their parents.

-K Stories say Tobias' step-children from his 1st wife Maria were old enough when the family decided to immigrate to America that they did not join the rest of the Rauchs on the cruise across the ocean...
+K Stories say Tobias' step-children from his 1st wife Maria were old enough when the family decided to immigrate to America that they did not join the rest of the Rauchs on the voyage across the ocean...
 This family story is 100% true.
 Anna Maria and Margaretha had already married by 1833 when Tobias left for America, and Christina was 20 years old and would marry the following year.

 L The short length of time between Tobias selling his property in Medina, Ohio and purchasing in Linn, Iowa all but proves that the Rauch family took a train out west to Iowa.
 The railroad was completed in Iowa about 10 years prior.

 M While a number of trees name Tobias' mother as Eva Schmidin due to how it's written and transcribed on Tobias' baptism record, the vast majority of Vohringen church records mention the family name list it as Schmid.
 A name that would nowadays be commonly seen as Schmidt...
 I am currently unfamiliar with why but it appears a German custom of some kind to sometimes add an "in" ending on a woman's surname is a German custom denoting a married woman.
 The English equivalent is calling someone Mrs. Seeing the on a baptism record is a subtle identifier saying the birth was legitimate.

 N Jacob immigrated to Wayne County, Ohio with his wife Anna Barbara and daughter Eva.
 The family would settled outside of Wooster in Chester Township.
 Eva married Joseph Ritter and moved to Steuben County, IN.
 Anna Barbara passed away sometime before 1838 when Jacob remarried Mary "Polly" Henninger (and by complete coincidence, married into the other side of my family tree).
 The couple had 2 daughters together Sarah (b.1842) and Harriet (b.1850).
 Jacob died 30 Dec 1880 in Chester Township.
 He was never noted to have a son.